Cheesy, garlicky, and buttery, this keto garlic bread is amazing. The almond flour dough is surprisingly bread-like.

 - Place the shredded mozzarella in a medium microwave-safe bowl.
 Top it with the cream cheese.
 Microwave for 30 seconds.
 Stir, then microwave for 40 more seconds.
 The mixture should be fully melted at this point.

-- Stir with a rubber spatula, then knead with your hands.
-Work quickly, kneading the dough before it cools, and making sure it's uniform.
-This is a sticky dough, not easy to work with.
+- Stir again, then add the almond flour mixture and egg.
+Stir with a rubber spatula, then knead with your hands.
+Work quickly, kneading the dough before it cools and making sure it's uniform.
+This is a sticky dough - it's not easy to work with.
 That’s normal!

 - Press the dough into the prepared baking dish.
-Bake the bread until puffed and golden brown, about 20 minutes.
+Bake the bread until puffed and golden brown, for about 20 minutes.
 Start checking on it after 15 minutes.

 - In the meantime, combine the melted butter, minced garlic, and chopped parsley in a small bowl.

-- Brush the hot bread with the butter mixture.
-Let it slightly cool and firm up in the pan, about 5 minutes.
-Carefully cut it into slices and serve.
+- Let it slightly cool and firm up in the pan for about 5 minutes.
+Then, cut it into slices and serve.

 Notes